X01XX/UES-Forth/README.md

 The program starts in the inability-to-select mode, taking samples as available.
-After 75, or so, samples (you can lean on the Enter key), regions of differing bit changes stort to form, providing rules.
+After 75, or so, samples (you can lean on the Enter key), regions of differing bit changes start to form, providing rules.
 A few short, single-step, plans become possible to start to control selection.
 Early plans have a tendency to fail, but failure provides data, understanding improves.